-In determining the audit procedures, we took into account the results of our evaluation of design and implementation of control related to management review of year-end adjustments to accrued and deferred income.
+In determining the audit procedures we took into account the results of our evaluation of some of the group-wide fraud risk management controls.
 We also performed procedures including identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
-These included those entries from revenue to unexpected accounts, cash and borrowings to unexpected accounts, and movement of revenue and costs between contracts.
+These included those entries from revenue to unexpected accounts and cash and borrowings to unexpected accounts.